Sony may start selling custom PS5 faceplates after securing a new patent

 After shutting down custom PS5 faceplate designers in the past, it appears that Sony has now safeguarded its intellectual property.
 Third-party sellers began selling PS5 faceplates, which can be removed and reattached to the console, to offer alternatives to Sony’s white and black two-tone color scheme.

-Tech branding company Dbrand even went as far as to ask Sony to sue it when it released its 'darkplates'.
-The matte black PS5 plates apparently did just enough to stop Sony from taking legal action, but it turned out that wasn’t the case, as Sony served Dbrand with a cease-and-desist order, to which the company complied.
+Tech branding company Dbrand even went as far as to challenge Sony to sue it when it released its 'darkplates'.
+The company apparently felt that its matte black faceplates were sufficiently unique to stop Sony from taking legal action, but it turned out that wasn’t the case, as Sony served Dbrand with a cease-and-desist order, with which the company complied.

 However, that hasn’t stopped Dbrand from offering a new take on its darkplates, one that supposedly improves upon Sony’s original PS5 faceplate design.
 Dubbed 'Darkplates 2.0', the new design features a prominent fan cutout and a more svelte design.